Opentrons/opentrons/components/src/tooltips/Tooltip.md

-Basic usage with the `useTooltip` hook
+Basic usage with the `useTooltip` hook:

 ```js
 import { useTooltip } from '@opentrons/components'